archywillhe/0a-Jekyll/_posts/2015-06-08-jekyll-in-3min.md

     >That doesn’t mean you have to use Jekyll for a Github Page.
 You can always use some other static site generator to generate the site (e.g. [Hakyll](http://jaspervdj.be/hakyll/)) before pushing the repo of generated files (aka static files ready for access).

-    Keep in mind Github Pages&trade; supports only Jekyll 2.4.0 as of June 2015.
-To have a local environment for making Github Pages&trade; supporting Jekyll website, you are advised to [install Jekyll via The Github Pages&trade; Gem](https://github.com/github/pages-gem) (instead of installing Jekyll separately by yourself).
-[The Github Pages&trade; Gem also includes Jekyll-coffeescript, Jekyll-sass-converter, Liquid, etc](https://pages.github.com/versions.json).
-That is to say, Github Pages&trade; will generate a site for you with these components.
+    Keep in mind GitHub Pages&trade; supports only Jekyll 2.4.0 as of June 2015.
+To have a local environment for making GitHub Pages&trade; supporting Jekyll website, you are advised to [install Jekyll via The GitHub Pages&trade; Gem](https://github.com/github/pages-gem) (instead of installing Jekyll separately by yourself).
+[The GitHub Pages&trade; Gem also includes Jekyll-coffeescript, Jekyll-sass-converter, Liquid, etc](https://pages.github.com/versions.json).
+That is to say, GitHub Pages&trade; will generate a site for you with these components.

-    To sum up, Github Pages&trade; does not execute server-side code.
+    To sum up, GitHub Pages&trade; does not execute server-side code.
 It helps you generate static website (using Jekyll) if you give it the source code.
 That is as much as it does, aside from also hosting the static website for you and giving you a super cool github.io subdomain.

     >But if you've got <a href="http://0a.io/">an even cooler domain</a>, you can always <a href="https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/">choose to use it instead</a>.